Fleckism/SecurityPlus/SecurityPlus/9B Secure Switching and Routing.md

 3.3 Given a scenario, implement secure network designs

-Attacks aimed at low-level networking functions can be highly effective.
+**[[Attacks]] aimed at low-level networking functions can be highly effective**.
 To implement a network design that demonstrates confidentiality, integrity, and availability, you must configure switches and routers with appropriate settings.
 These devices can be used to enforce network access control mechanisms and ensure fault-tolerant paths within the network.
 # MAN-IN-THE-MIDDLE AND LAYER 2 ATTACKS

 Attacks at the physical and data link layers, referred to in the OSI model as layer 1 and layer 2, are often focused on information gathering—network mapping and eavesdropping on network traffic.

 ### Man-in-the-Middle/On-Path Attacks

-Attackers can also take advantage of the lack of security in low-level data link protocols to perform man-in-the-middle (MitM) attacks.
+Attackers can also take advantage of the lack of security in low-level data link protocols to perform man-in-the-middle ([[MitM]]) attacks.
 A MitM or on-path attack is where the threat actor gains a position between two hosts, and transparently captures, monitors, and relays all communication between the hosts.
 An on-path attack could also be used to covertly modify the traffic.
 For example, a MitM host could present a workstation with a spoofed website form, to try to capture the user credential.
 Another common on-path attack spoofs responses to DNS queries, redirecting users to spoofed websites.
 On-path attacks can be defeated using mutual authentication, where both hosts exchange secure credentials, but at layer 2 it is not always possible to put these controls in place.

 ### MAC Cloning

 MAC cloning, or MAC address spoofing, changes the hardware address configured on an adapter interface or asserts the use of an arbitrary MAC address.
-While a unique MAC address is assigned to each network interface by the vendor at the factory, it is simple to override it in software via OS commands, alterations to the network driver configuration, or using packet crafting software.
+While a unique [[MAC address]] **is assigned to each network interface by the vendor at the factory, it is simple to override it in software via OS commands, alterations to the network driver configuration, or using packet crafting software**.
 This can lead to a variety of issues when investigating security incidents or when depending on MAC addresses as part of a security control, as the presented address of the device may not be reliable.
 # ARP POISONING AND MAC FLOODING ATTACKS

-A host uses the Address Resolution Protocol (ARP) to discover the host on the local segment that owns an IP address.
+A host uses the Address Resolution Protocol ([[ARP]]) to discover the host on the local segment that owns an IP address.

 ### ARP Poisoning Attacks

-An ARP poisoning attack uses a packet crafter, such as Ettercap, to broadcast unsolicited ARP reply packets.
-Because ARP has no security mechanism, the receiving devices trust this communication and update their MAC:IP address cache table with the spoofed address.
+An ARP poisoning attack uses a packet crafter, such as Ettercap, to broadcast unsolicited ARP reply packets. **Because [[ARP]] has no security mechanism,** the receiving devices trust this communication and update their MAC:IP address cache table with the spoofed address.

 ![Frame 9 is highlighted with Source 10.1.0.101, Destination 10.1.0.2.
 Frame detail shows destination “Microsof_01:ca:4a” as hardware 00:15:5d:01:ca:4a.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/5415-1599771802359.png)